tristanmontoya/StableSpectralElements.jl/docs/src/Solvers.md

                        solver::Solver,
                        t::Float64)
 ```
 The first parameter contains the time derivative to be computed in place, the second parameter is the current solution state, and the fourth parameter is the time $t$.
-The third parameter, which is of type `Solver`, contains the all the information defining the spatial discretization as well as preallocated arrays used for temporary storage.
+The third parameter, which is of type `Solver`, contains all the information defining the spatial discretization as well as preallocated arrays used for temporary storage.
 The particular algorithm used for computing the semi-discrete residual is then dispatched based on the particular parametric subtype of `Solver` which is passed into the `semi_discrete_residual!` function.

 ## Reference